-There is a clear need for regions within Europe to make the transition from high carbon emitting primary and secondary industries – especially those industries classified as ‘sunset’ industries in long term economic decline – into more sustainable, low carbon industry alternatives.
-However, energy- and carbon-intensive industries are often concentrated in regions whose economic growth and prosperity strongly depend on preserving energy- and carbon-intensive industries.
-Furthermore, these regions are often characterised by strong path-dependencies and carbon lock-ins such as technical infrastructures and know-how being aligned towards carbon-intensive, incumbent industry operations.
+There is a clear need for regions within Europe to make the transition from high-carbon emitting industries towards more sustainable alternatives.
+Especially the primary and secondary industries that are high carbon emitters are known as the so-called ‘sunset’ industries: in the long term the high-carbon industries will decline economically.
+Instead, more sustainable, low-carbon industry alternatives represent innovative opportunities for smart economic growth.
+However, energy- and carbon-intensive industries are often concentrated in regions whose economic growth and prosperity strongly depend on preserving exactly these kind of energy- and carbon-intensive industries.
+Furthermore, these regions are often characterised by strong path-dependencies and carbon lock-ins.
+This means that the entire technical infrastructures and know-how are aligned towards carbon-intensive, incumbent industry operations.

 Edinburgh Centre for Carbon Innovation, European Future Innovation System Centre, Institute for Structural Research (Instytut Badań Strukturalnych)